kogakure/website-11ty-stefanimhoff.de/src/posts/2021/learning-poems.md

   - self-improvement
 ---

 I’ve been enjoying learning poems for a few months now.
-It started when I heard a fantastic [visual recitation](https://youtu.be/37ARLInjLVE) by _Lauren Southern_ of _Rudyard Kiplings_ [The Gods of the Copybook Headings](http://www.kiplingsociety.co.uk/poems_copybook.htm).
+It started when I heard a fantastic [visual recitation](https://youtu.be/37ARLInjLVE) by _Lauren Southern_ of _Rudyard Kipling’s_ [The Gods of the Copybook Headings](http://www.kiplingsociety.co.uk/poems_copybook.htm).

 The poem is an echo from 100 years ago.
 Full of wisdom and a mirror held up to our generation.
 It’s deep and not easy to understand which was the reason I dug into it.
-I wrote [a modern interpretation of the poem](/interpretation-the-gods-of-the-copybook-headings/) a few month ago.
+I wrote [a modern interpretation of the poem](/interpretation-the-gods-of-the-copybook-headings/) a few months ago.

 And then I started learning the poem.
 First for fun, and I wasn’t sure I would be able to remember it, because it’s long (10 stanzas with four lines).
 I was surprised and impressed when I was able to remember it after two weeks in its entirety.